refact0r/monkeytype-themes/README.md

 Removes command line box background and adds a blur behind it for a cleaner look.
 Works best if you already have a background image.

+## Style Themes

+These are themes that change the color and feel of Monkeytype.
+Don't mix style themes, but feel free to use them with component themes.

 ### Iceland